kexiZeroing/kexiZeroing.github.io/src/posts/start-js-stack-project.md

 You can also start your app development process with the pre-built solutions: https://vercel.com/templates

-> A real project can be checked out: [E-commerce](https://www.codewithantonio.com/projects/ecommerce).
-It is a full stack web application with Next.js 13, React, Tailwind, Prisma, and MySQL, including Dashboard and CMS creation.
+> **React**: check out the project [E-commerce](https://www.codewithantonio.com/projects/ecommerce).
+It is a full stack web application with Next.js 13, React, shadcn/ui, Prisma, and MySQL, including Dashboard and CMS creation.
+Some packages used in this project:
+>
+> - @clerk/nextjs: add authentication and user management to your Next.js application.
+> - prisma and @prisma/client: an open-source ORM for Node.js and TypeScript.
+It integrates Prisma with [PlanetScale](https://planetscale.com/docs/prisma/prisma-quickstart), a MySQL-compatible serverless database.
+> - zustand: one of many state management libraries for React.
+> - react-hot-toast: lightweight notifications for React.
+> - lucide-react: implementation of the lucide icon library for react applications.
+> - date-fns: modern JavaScript date utility library.
+> - next-cloudinary: a community-built solution for using Cloudinary in a Next.js project.
+It includes tools like the CldImage component, social cards, and an upload widget.
+> - @tanstack/react-table: headless UI for building powerful tables & datagrids for React.
+>
+> **Vue**: check out the project [AliExpress Clone](https://github.com/John-Weeks-Dev/aliexpress-clone), built with Nuxt 3, Vue, Supabase, Stripe, Tailwind CSS, Prisma, Pinia, and hosted on Netlify.

 ### Release helper
 - Interactive CLI that bumps version number (with `--commit` `--tag` `--push` by default): https://github.com/antfu/bumpp